All posts by stonecreek

 Sign Up Here

-Attendance both days is strongly encouraged but not required, though please plan on attending the entire day for days you have registered.
-Please do not leave in the middle of the day unless you have received permission from one of the teachers (info@stonecreekzen.org).
+Attendance all three days is strongly encouraged but not required, though please plan on attending the entire day for days you have registered.
+Please do not leave in the middle of the day unless you have received permission from one of the teachers (contact info@stonecreekzen.org).

 Sliding scale donations, all are welcome regardless of resources.